Aboubacar Ali Abdallah

 Aboubacar Ali Abdallah (born 2 April 2006) is a professional footballer who plays as a forward for Challenger Pro League club Francs Borains.
-Born in the French overseas department of Réunion, he plays for the Comoros national team.
+Born in Réunion, he plays for the Comoros national team.

 Club career

 Born in Réunion, an overseas department of France, Ali Abdallah began his youth career on his native island with Entente Solidaire de la Convenance.
 He went on to play for AS Bretagne, Saint-Denis FC, and Entente Solidaire de la Convenance again before heading to metropolitan France to join Strasbourg's youth academy in January 2022.

 On 10 March 2024, Ali Abdallah made his Ligue 1 debut as a substitute in a 1–0 defeat to Monaco.
 His first goal contribution came in a 3–1 win over Reims on 13 April, an assist for a goal by Moïse Sahi Dion.
 On 18 April, Ali Abdallah signed his first professional contract with Strasbourg, a deal until 2027.
 On 30 August 2024, Ali Abdallah was loaned out to Championnat National club Nîmes for the rest of the season.
 His loan was cut short in early January 2025.
 On 8 January 2025, Ali Abdallah moved on a new loan to Torreense in Portugal.

 On 24 July 2025, Ali Abdallah signed for Challenger Pro League club Francs Borains.